lamberta/devkit-doc/guide/game-walkthrough.md

-To access the JavaScript variables in your game's context you'll need to switch from the `<top frame>` console frame to the game's frame, this option is select-able on the bottom of the console window.
+To access the JavaScript variables in your game's context you'll need to switch from the `<top frame>` console frame to the game's frame `Simulator_0`, this option is selectable on the bottom of the console window.

 Once you're in the proper context, at the console type: